Superrigidity from Chevalley groups into acylindrically hyperbolic groups via quasi-cocycles: Key theorem: property for elementary Chevalley groups

 As we mentioned in Section~\ref{section=sketch}, the following theorem is the essential part in the present paper, and may be regarded as a strengthening of \cite[Theorem~1.1]{ErshovJaikinKassabov} for elementary Chevalley groups (recall Lemma~\ref{lemma=TTwmT}).
 Note that, however, because we employ property $(\mathrm{T})$ for such groups in the proof below, our theorem is based on their result.

 \begin{theorem} Let $\Phi$ and $A$ be as in Theorem~$\ref{theorem=main}$.
 Then $\mathrm{E}(\Phi,A)$ has property $(\mathrm{TT})/\mathrm{T}$. \end{theorem}

-Because the proof of Theorem~\ref{theorem=TT/T} is involved, we first verify this for the case $\Phi=A_{n-1}$ (hence $\mathrm{E}(\Phi,A)=\mathrm{E}(n,A)$) for $n\geq 3$; and then we indicate the ingredients needed for the proof in the full generality.
+Because the proof of Theorem~\ref{theorem=TT/T} is involved, we first verify this for the case where $\Phi=A_{n-1}$ (hence $\mathrm{E}(\Phi,A)=\mathrm{E}(n,A)$) for $n\geq 3$; we then indicate the ingredients needed for the proof in the full generality.

 \begin{proof}[Proof of Theorem~$\ref{theorem=TT/T}$ for $\Phi=A_{n-1}$ $(n\geq 3)$]

 Set $\Gamma=\Gamma_0=\mathrm{E}(n,A)$ and $X$ is the set of all elementary root unipotents, namely, in this case,

 Furthermore, set $Z$ as the union of all $\Gamma$-conjugates of $X$, that means,